ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/RNAseq-using-a-genome.md

 gene7   NC_003070.9     31170   33171   -       2002    45

 ```
-Additionally Summary Files are produced.
-These give the summary of reads that were either ambiguous, multimapped, mapped to no features or unmapped among other statistics.
+Additionally, Summary Files are produced.
+These give the summary of reads that were either ambiguous, multi mapped, mapped to no features, or unmapped among other statistics.
 We can refer to these to further tweak our analyses etc.

 ```
 SRR4420298.gene.txt.summary